cissieAB/gluex-tracking-pytorch-lstm/README.md

  each epoch containing ~2108 batches.
 We train 100 epochs in total.

 #### Early results
 The code is tested with an `ifarm` RTX GPU.
-Some early results are available now.
+Some early results are available.
 - [./res/training-loss](./res/training-loss): images of the losses along the training process.
 - [./res/job-log](./res/job-log): the detailed job logs.
 An example of how losses are changed along the epochs, batches and time is [here](./res/job-log/lstm-farm-full.log).